3

 Why Live in Downtown Greeley

 Downtown Greeley is characterized by its historic charm and community-focused atmosphere.
 The neighborhood features a variety of early 1900s homes, including craftsman-style bungalows, Victorians, and minimal traditional farmhouses and ranch-style homes.
 Residents enjoy a range of local attractions, such as the 10-acre Lincoln Park, which offers benches, mature trees, and a playground, and the Poudre River Trail, which provides nearly 30 miles of scenic pathways.
-The downtown area has experienced a revival, with new businesses and restaurants like Rio Grande Mexican Restaurant, Doug’s Diner, and The Cow Saloon and Eatery enhancing the local dining scene.
-The Greeley Farmers Market, held every Saturday from May to October, is a longstanding community event.
-Cultural highlights include the Greeley Stampede at Island Grove Regional Park and the weekly Friday Fest concerts on 9th Street.
-The neighborhood is safer than the national average, contributing to its appeal.
-Educational institutions such as Maplewood Elementary, Heath Middle School, and Northridge High School offer various programs, though they have average ratings.
+The downtown area has experienced a revival, with new businesses and restaurants coming into the neighborhood.
+Rio Grande Mexican Restaurant, Doug’s Diner, and The Cow Saloon and Eatery are popular local spots.
+The Greeley Farmers Market is a longstanding community event held every Saturday from May to October.
+Cultural highlights include the Greeley Stampede at Island Grove Regional Park and the weekly Friday Fest concerts on Ninth Street.
+Educational institutions such as Maplewood Elementary School, Heath Middle School, and Northridge High School offer various programs, though they have average ratings.
 The University of Northern Colorado, located just a mile southwest, serves around 7,000 undergraduates.
 For daily needs, residents have access to Natural Grocers, Save-A-Lot, and Walmart.
-Major thoroughfares like 8th Avenue and 10th Street connect the neighborhood to surrounding areas, while Interstate 25 and state Route 49 provide routes to Denver, 65 miles away.
+Major thoroughfares like Eighth Avenue and 10th Street connect the neighborhood to surrounding areas, while Interstate 25 and state Route 49 provide routes to Denver, 65 miles away.
 Public transportation is facilitated by the Greeley Evans Transit system, with several bus stops throughout the neighborhood.

 Frequently Asked Questions